RadiantBlockchain/radiant-node/doc/gitian-building.md

 # Gitian building

-*Setup instructions for a Gitian build of Bitcoin Cash Node using a VM or physical system.*
+*Setup instructions for a Gitian build of Radiant Node using a VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin